-- 1. If necessary, remove the white tape on the cylinder. - 2.
+- If necessary, remove the white tape on the cylinder.
+Onen the cylinder - 2.
 Open the cylinder valve slightly by turning counterclockwise.
 This will blow off any dust in the orifice of the cylinder outlet.
-Close the valve tightly.
+Close the valve tightly. - 3.
+Attach the regulator to the cylinder by threading the regulator connector nut clockwise on the cylinder outlet.
+Tighten firmly with a cylinder wrench.

-- to the cylinder by threading the regulator connector nut clockwise on the cylinder outlet.
-Tighten firmly with a cylinder wrench. - 4.
-Attach a nipple adapter to the regulator outlet and attach the oxygen tubing to the nipple adapter. - 5.
+- 4. Attach a nipple adapter to the regulator outlet and attach the oxygen tubing to the nipple adapter. - 5.
 Slowly open the cylinder valve by turning counterclockwise. - 6.
 Adjust flow to prescribed rate. - 7.
 Place nasal cannula in nose and secure tubing over and behind ears. - 8.
 When finished using oxygen, turn flow control counterclockwise (to the right) to turn off oxygen.